Rosuav/shed/Kytheon.md

 Operating system: Debian Jessie.
 Stretch is getting close to stable, but until it actually _is_ stable, I won't grab it.
 Don't want too many kernel updates.

-Pike: I'm upgrading to 8.1 because there are a lot of features that I want.
+Pike: I'm upgrading to 8.1 because there are some features that I want.
 I may end up backing down to 8.0 though.

-From now on, Minstrel Hall will NOT be running as root.
-This may have a few small consequences, but for the most part, I've already removed the need.
-This means adjusting it to accept a socket from systemd, which in turn necessitates a change to Pike, so this is not considered stable yet.

 Still TODO:
 * DNS (auth only - migrate recursive to Sikorsky)